openaicellular/flexric/README.md

 sudo apt install libmysqlclient-dev mysql-server
 ```

-If you are using the option in cmake -DRAN_WITH_WS=True, you need to also install the following packages:
+If you are using the option in cmake `-DRAN_WITH_WS=True`, you need to also install the following packages:
 ```bash
 sudo apt install libwebsockets-dev libjson-c-dev
 ```
-software has been tested with specific version of libwebsockets-dev and libjson-c-dev; cmake will check for that and promt an error in case the version you are trying to install is not compatible.
+software has been tested with specific version of `libwebsockets-dev` and `libjson-c-dev`; cmake will check for that and promt an error in case the version you are trying to install is not compatible.

 1.3 Clone the FlexRIC project, build and install it.